sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 ./build-debian-app
 ````
 This script will open Sonic Pi, and clean up any leftover processes when it closes.

+If this script isn't there, make a new file in the root of the sonic-pi source code folder, called `run-debian-app`, and go to https://github.com/samaaron/sonic-pi/run-debian-app and copy the contents of that to the new file on your computer.
+Then save the file, and run this command in your terminal in the root of the sonic-pi source code folder, to make it executable: `chmod -u+x build-debian-app`.
+Now you should be able to run this script.

 **There's no guarantees that these scripts will work 100%.** I haven't tested them that much, and I've only tested them on one system.